opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/login_and_connection/why_cant_i_use_the_local_computer_to_connect_to_my_windows_ecs.rst

 Possible Causes
 ---------------

 -  Port 3389 of the security group on the ECS is disabled.
-For details, see `Checking Port Configuration on the ECS <#enustopic0264235939enustopic0250947106section143451864405>`__.
+For details, see `Checking Port Configuration on the ECS <#checking-port-configuration-on-the-ecs>`__.
 -  The firewall on the ECS is disabled.
-For details, see `Checking Whether the Firewall Is Correctly Configured <#enustopic0264235939enustopic0250947106section1130118816394>`__.
+For details, see `Checking Whether the Firewall Is Correctly Configured <#checking-whether-the-firewall-is-correctly-configured>`__.
 -  The remote desktop connection is not correctly configured.
-For details, see `Checking Remote Desktop Connection Settings <#enustopic0264235939enustopic0250947106section1912111262434>`__.
+For details, see `Checking Remote Desktop Connection Settings <#checking-remote-desktop-connection-settings>`__.
 -  Remote Desktop Services are not started.
-For solution, see `Checking Remote Desktop Services <#enustopic0264235939enustopic0250947106section42842535476>`__.
+For solution, see `Checking Remote Desktop Services <#checking-remote-desktop-services>`__.
 -  Remote Desktop Session Host is not correctly configured.
-For details, see `Checking Remote Desktop Session Host Configuration <#enustopic0264235939enustopic0250947106section108021655155012>`__.
+For details, see `Checking Remote Desktop Session Host Configuration <#checking-remote-desktop-session-host-configuration>`__.

 Checking Port Configuration on the ECS
 --------------------------------------